Ask Slashdot: Would You Use A Cellphone With A Kill Code?

 The thing is: if your target audience is largely 15 year old girls, then you probably have commercial priorities elsewhere.

 Yeah right.
 Everyone from 7 - 70 years old uses a cellular device these days, and the models are hardly different no matter who is using it.
-Governments rather en
+Governments rather enjoy insecure civilian communications and devices.
+They also know you will gladly surrender your Rights in exchange for giving back the precious confiscated cell phone.
+Addiction is often an easy exploit in order to enforce Control.

 People don't want super-tight security.